driscoll42/chicago-engineering-and-tech-communities/README.md

 # Chicago Engineering and Tech Communities and Organizations

 Inspired by [This Dot's Tech Community Slacks](https://github.com/thisdot/tech-community-slacks) but Chicago focused!
 A consolidated list of Chicago Engineering Communities and organizations.
 Please add any that you think are missing!
 Please note that any added should be engineering/tech focused and in Chicago, or at least have a substantial Chicago subcommunity.
 For Meetups, they should have in person Chicago events, rather than just being only online events with a "Chicago" chapter which exists to get in search listings.
+There is a great calendar of Chicago-based events one can find at [Chicago Tech Community Events](https://chitechcommunityevents.softr.app/).

 # Navigation
 -	[Non-Tech Organizations/Groups/Communities](#non-tech-organizationsgroupscommunities)